 - All text message data is private and local to the police department’s computer.
 No data is stored in the cloud or on servers.

 - Exported text message can be printed and or saved as a PDF document for evidence in court or trial.

 - Both iMessage data and regular SMS text message data are accessible.

-If you are a law enforcement agency and have any questions about exporting iPhone text messages or recovering deleted iPhone text messages, feel free to contact us via our support page.
+If you are a law enforcement agency and have any questions about exporting iPhone text messages or recovering deleted iPhone text messages, simply send us an email via our product support page.
 We're a USA based software company (San Francisco / Phoenix) and we respond to everyone!